Introduction to Generics in Java

 Conclusion

-Generics make coding easy for a coder.
+Generics renders coding easy for a coder.
 It diminishes the chances of encountering ClassCastException at run time by providing strong type-checking.
-It eliminates the need for typecasting, which means less code needs to be written.
-It allows us to develop generic algorithms independent of the data type they are working with.
+Also, it eliminates the need for typecasting, which means less code needs to be written.
+It allows the development of Generic algorithms independent of the data type they are working with.

 Recommended Articles